Symptoms of the stomach bug and food poisoning can be similar. But food poisoning typically resolves faster and includes

 - Cook roasts, steaks, and chops to 145°F (62°C).

-- refrigerate any perishable foods within one or two hours
+- refrigerate any perishable foods within one hour

 While many symptoms of the stomach bug and food poisoning are similar, it’s important to determine which sickness you may have.
 The symptoms of food poisoning: